Vipan Kumar, PhD

 My academic foundation is built upon a Ph.D. in Law with a specialization in Corporate Taxation, alongside an LL.M. in Business Laws.
 I am also a dual-qualified professional, having been admitted as a Solicitor in England and Wales, UK.
 This international perspective has been vital in my approach to teaching and research, helping me bridge the gap between Indian legal frameworks and global standards.

-Before fully immersing myself in the world of academia, I spent four years on the front lines of tax litigation.
+Before fully immersing myself in the world of academia, I spent my initial years on the front lines of tax litigation.
 During this time, I appeared before various authorities, from the Commissioner (Appeals) all the way to the Supreme Court of India.
 One of my most significant professional milestones was representing Rajiv Gandhi National University of Law (RGNUL) before tax authorities, a role through which I was able to save the institution more than 10 Crores in tax demands.

 Beyond my primary roles, I stay active as a resource person for organizations like SEBI and have presented papers at international and national conferences.
 Whether I am helping a startup navigate taxation or discussing the future of cryptocurrency, my goal is always to make the law accessible and impactful.